idiap/gridtk/README.md

 ```bash
 $ pipx install gridtk
 ```
-It is **not recommennded** to install GridTK using `pip install gridtk` in the same environment as your expeirments.
-GirdTK does not need to be installed in the same environment as your experiments and its depencencies may conflict with your experiments' dependencies.
+It is **not recommended** to install GridTK using `pip install gridtk` in the same environment as your experiments.
+GirdTK does not need to be installed in the same environment as your experiments and its dependencies may conflict with your experiments' dependencies.

 ## Basic Usage